mozilla-releng/staging-xpi-manifest/docs/adding-a-new-xpi.md

 Ideally we can add some sort of regex or wildcard for all future repos underneath the new github organization, and avoid having to write a ci-configuration patch per new repo.

+### Private repos

+To enable cloning private repos, uncomment the `github_clone_secret` line in [taskcluster/ci/config.yml](https://github.com/escapewindow/test-xpi-public/blob/735cf30/taskcluster/ci/config.yml#L24-L25).
+This will move the artifact generated into `xpi/build/...` rather than `public/build/...`, and you will need Taskcluster scopes to be able to download the build.
+The logs will remain public for anyone viewing the task, however.

 ## Using taskcluster CI automation

 Once Taskcluster CI automation is enabled, we'll generate a decision task and task graph on push or PR.
 This dynamically adds tasks using the following logic: